Jaap van Ginneken: Academic Work

 This covered three themes: first the history of science, second social, political and mass psychology, third media images of other cultures.
 On the first theme, he published a series of studies on the history of political psychology, crowd psychology, mass psychology and social psychology.
-He just completed a biography of Kurt Baschwitz: a Jewish- German- Dutch pioneer of communication studies and social psychology.
+He also completed a biography of Kurt Baschwitz: a Jewish- German- Dutch pioneer of communication studies and social psychology.

 The second theme concerned new approaches to mass psychology and collective behavior sociology, in line with complex adaptive systems and chaos theory in Collective behavior and public opinion – Rapid shifts, with a further Dutch title on self-organization and swarming.
 Some of his further Dutch books dealt with mass psychology subjects such as behavioral economics and finance, hidden persuaders, and emotional contagion in large groups.
 Most recently, he has published two books on strange correlates of leadership.

 The third theme concerned a series of studies on media psychology, and stereotypes about cultural identity.
 In the international news media: with Understanding global news.
 In movies: with Screening difference – How Hollywood blockbusters imagine race, ethnicity and culture.
 As well as on the clash of civilizations, with further Dutch titles on classical comic strips, interpersonal communication and the immigration debate.

 His very last study is Climate, chaos and collective behaviour – A rising fickleness.
 (Frontiers of globalisation series).
 London: Palgrave MacMillan, Fall 2022.
 (Also in Dutch.)

 Next to his academic work, Van Ginneken always remained involved in a wide range of non-academic projects, for instance in science communication: for national events, major museums and prime-time television.
 In his later years, he was an independent speaker and writer, based near Nice in France.
 In 2020 he returned to the Netherlands, to Amersfoort.